Beaches (novel)

-Beaches is a 1985 novel written by Iris Rainer Dart about two friends, struggling actress Cee Cee Bloom and the conventional Bertie White.
-The story follows them through their life as young girls until their mid-to-late 30s.
+Beaches is a 1985 novel written by Iris Rainer Dart about two friends, struggling actress Cee Cee Bloom, and the conventional Bertie White.
+The story follows them through their life, as young girls until their mid-to-late 30s.

+Dart published a sequel titled I'll Be There (published in paperback as Beaches 2: I'll Be There) in 1991.
+The sequel follows Cee Cee as she cares for the daughter of her late friend Roberta.